JonDDowns/fozziejoin/README.md

 > ⚠️ **Note**: This project is in early development.
 > APIs may change, and installing from source requires the Rust toolchain.

-`fozziejoin` is an R package that uses Rust to perform high-performance dataframe joins based on string distance metrics.
-It’s designed as a fast alternative to functions like `stringdist_inner_join()` from the [fuzzyjoin package](https://github.com/dgrtwo/fuzzyjoin).
+`fozziejoin` is an R package that performs fast fuzzy joins using Rust as a backend.
+It is meant to be a performance-minded version of the [fuzzyjoin package](https://github.com/dgrtwo/fuzzyjoin).
+Speedups can be significant: see our benchmarks section.

-Unlike the [`stringdist` package](https://github.com/markvanderloo/stringdist), which computes all pairwise distances before filtering, `fozziejoin` implements string distance algorithms optimized for threshold-based filtering.
-This avoids unnecessary computation, improves memory efficiency, and speeds up performance in real-world applications.
+`fozziejoin` currently has two fuzzy algorithms implemented:

+- `fozzie_string_join`: join two data frames together by string distance algorithms (Hamming, Levenshtein, etc.)
+- `fozzie_distance_join`: join two data frames together by numeric distance.
+- `fozzie_interval_join`: join two dataframes together by any interval overlap

+As one example of where performance gains come from, consider the case of string distance joins.`fozziejoin` saves memory by filtering out any results that are not within the user-defined threshold before returning a result to R.
+`fozziejoin` relies on the `stringdist` library, which requires all pairwise distances to be returned as an intermediate object.

 The name is a playful nod to “fuzzy join” — reminiscent of [Fozzie Bear](https://en.wikipedia.org/wiki/Fozzie_Bear) from the Muppets.
-A picture of Fozzie will appear in the repo once the legal team gets braver.
+A picture of Fozzie will appear in the repo once the legal team gets braver. **Wocka wocka!**
-**Wocka wocka!**

 ## Getting started

 Code has been written on a combination of Windows (R 4.3.2, x86_64-w64-mingw32/64) and Linux (R 4.5.0, x86-64-pc-linux-gnu platform).
 All builds to date are done using Rust 1.65.

 ### Requirements